EvanLDouglass/CS5004-OOD/README.md

 # CS5004: Object Oriented Design and Analysis
 ## Evan Douglass

-This repository is divided into two directories, Homework and Labs.
+This repository is divided into three directories, Homework, Labs and Tests.
-'Homework' contains homework assignments and 'Labs' contains lab work.
+'Homework' contains homework assignments, 'Labs' contains lab work, and 'Tests' contains computer based exams taken during the course.
 Sub-directories are divided into separate assignments and problems as necessary, based on the write-up given in class.